hortonworks-gallery/ambari-iframe-view/README.md

 git clone https://github.com/abajwa-hw/iframe-view.git
 cd iframe-view

-#OPTIONAL STEP: change the iframe to point to any website you want
+#OPTIONAL STEP: change the iframe to point to any website you want.
+The default is set to Ranger admin (sandbox:6080)
 vi src/main/resources/index.html

 #Tell maven to compile against ambari jar